 News and Events

-Learn about what’s on and what's trending at Roseworthy.
-Stay connected with the Veterinary Health Centres on social media and explore our latest news blog posts.
+Learn about what’s on and what's trending with us.
+Stay connected with the Roseworthy Veterinary Hospital on social media and explore our latest news blog posts.

 Featured news stories

 It gives us great pleasure and excitement to announce that the Equine and Production Animal Health Centre has joined our counterparts in the Companion Animal Health Centre in successfully gaining Accreditation as a Hospital with the Veterinary Surgeons Board of South Australia.